gitlabhq/gitlabhq/doc/ci/environments/incremental_rollouts.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/7545) in GitLab 11.4.

-Timed rollouts behave in the same way as manual rollouts, except that each job is defined with a delay in minutes before it will deploy.
-Clicking on the job will reveal the countdown.
+Timed rollouts behave in the same way as manual rollouts, except that each job is defined with a delay in minutes before it deploys.
+Clicking the job reveals the countdown.

 ![Timed rollout](img/timed_rollout_v12_7.png)

-It is possible to combine this functionality with manual incremental rollouts so that the job will countdown and then deploy.
+It is possible to combine this functionality with manual incremental rollouts so that the job counts down and then deploys.

 First we [define the template as timed](https://gitlab.com/gl-release/timed-rollout-example/blob/master/.gitlab-ci.yml#L86-89):